Upper tail of the spectral radius of sparse Erd\H{o}s-R\'{e}nyi graphs: Proofs of Theorem ( a ) for and Corollary

 \end{lem}

-In the following lemma we will show that any connected component of $\Graph_M$ (the underlying graph is again $\G(n,p)$) cannot have too many vertices.
-This will require some further notation.
+In the following lemma we will show that any connected component of $\Graph_M$ (the underlying graph is again $\G(n,p)$) cannot have too many vertices. \corA{This is needed to obtain a desired bound on $\lambda(\Graph_M)$.} Its statement requires some further notation.
 Fix $C_3 < \infty$ and let